 Berlin’s stunning landscape can stupefy you.
 Home to over 200 parks, forests and green spaces, and over a hundred lakes - replete with beautiful lidos and sandy beaches - it’s one of the greenest cities in the world.
 Martin helps you discover all this, and more!
 Having experienced the fall of The Wall first hand, Martin lived abroad between 1994 and 2010 and experienced a potpourri of different cultures.
 At university, he explored German history and studied German-Jewish exile organizations that emerged as a result of the rise to power by the Nazis.
 Following his graduation, he was then offered to contribute to the exhibition “Eichmann on Trial”, organized by Berlin’s Topography of Terror.
 This led Martin back to Berlin, and he re-discovered the city he had left long ago.
 Fascinated by Berlin’s total make-over, he decided to turn his rekindled fascination with Berlin into his profession.
 Since then, his tours have been peppered with adventures and exciting stories, ranging from European cultures to celebrities like Marlene Dietrich.
 “I once gate-crashed the building where David Bowie used to live in Berlin with a customer who was a huge David Bowie fan and ‘bumped’ into a resident who promptly invited us to have coffee!” he says.

 Get ready for something special.
 We’re travelling to Berlin with no passport, no plane ticket and no luggage.
-And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 45 mins and will be live-streamed by your guide directly from Berlin.
+The tour will last about 45 mins and will be live-streamed by your content creator directly from Berlin.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!

 We are running these tours on a tip-supported basis to make them as accessible as possible.
 They are free to join, but you have the option to leave a tip during the tour.